fhiso/basic-concepts/basic-concepts.md

 {.ednote} It is anticipated that a future draft will include some standard, low-level *datatypes* for *strings*, integers and booleans.
 A *pattern* *datatype* will also be needed for the purpose of §5.1.
-The notion of *cardinality* may also be moved here from [CEV Concepts].
+The notion of *cardinality* may also be moved here from CEV Concepts.

 ## Conventions used